fionashenbayh/digital_dictatorship/tutorials/Geometry_of_texts.md

-Test out different values for **min_df** and rerun the CountVectorizer function.
+Try re-running `CountVectorizer` using different values for **min_df**.
 How does this change the size of dtm and the vocab?
-Is it sensitive to small changes?
+Is it sensitive or unsensitive to small changes?

 A cusory glance at the vocabulary reveals that many of the strings included as terms are just numbers.
 Do you want to keep these numbers in your analysis?
 If not, how would you adjust the CountVectorizer function to remove them?